Houssam93/MultiTask-Learning-NLP/README.md

 ## Data
 The data of the paper are on the `data` directory.
 The notebook also assumes access to the [GloVe embeddings](https://nlp.stanford.edu/projects/glove/), in particular [these embeddings](http://nlp.stanford.edu/data/glove.6B.zip).

+##Note

+In this first version, and for the sake of reproducing the results displayed in the paper, multi-task network alternates between tasks after each epoch and not after each batch.
+This issue has be improved in future relases.

 ## Relevant papers
 If using the code, please cite our paper (Will be available soon):
 ```